-113. A similar approach to the current impacts could be applied whereby the threshold for reporting material impacts is defined as the red area in the illustrative graph below.
+- A similar approach to the current impacts could be applied whereby the threshold for reporting material impacts is defined as the red area in the graph.
+Figure 5: Thresholds for materiality of potential impacts illustrative graph below.
 In this illustrative example, the undertaking has assessed that high severity (scale 5) and low likelihood (scale 1) negative impacts are material for environmental matters; such decision is based on the judgement of the undertaking.